Probabilistic Existence of Large Sets of Designs: Introduction

 Let us now consider the divisibility conditions for large sets.
 A large set $\LS(l;\,t,k,n)$ is a partition of all $k$-sets of $[n]$ into $t$-$(n,k,\lambda)$ designs.
 Clearly, each of these designs consists of $ N = \binom{n}{k}/l = \lambda \binom{n}{t} / \binom{k}{t} $ blocks.
 This can be used to specify $\lambda$ in terms of $n,t,k,l$ as follows: \be{eq:lambda} \lambda \ = \ \frac{\displaystyle\binom{n}{k} \binom{k}{t}}{\displaystyle l \binom{n}{t}} \ = \ \frac{1}{l} {{n-t}\choose{k-t}} \ee With this, the divisibility constraints \eq{eq:div_designs} for the $l$ component designs of a large set $\LS(l;\,t,k,n)$ can~be~re-written in terms of $n,t,k,l$.
 Altogether, we conclude that the parameters of a large set $\LS(l;\,t,k,n)$ must satisfy the following $t+1$ divisibility constraints: \be{eq:div2} l\binom{k-s}{t-s} ~\Bigg|~~ \binom{n-t}{k-t} \binom{n-s}{t-s} \quad\quad \text{for all~ $s=0,1\ldots,t$}. \ee \looseness=-1 Note that the constraint for $s=t$ simply refers to the condition that $l$ must divide $\binom{n-t}{k-t}$, which is clearly necessary in view of \eqref{eq:lambda}.
 Once again, this leads to the following natural question.
 Are these $t+1$ divisibility conditions also \emph{sufficient} for the existence of $\LS(l;\,t,k,n)$ large sets, at least when $n$ is large enough?

-One of our main results in this paper is a positive answer to this question for all $k > 9t$, which settles the existence conjecture for large sets for such values of $k$.
-We formulate this result as the following theorem. \begin{theorem} For any $t \ge 1, k > 9t$ and $l \ge 1$, there is an $n_0=n_0(t,k,l)$ such that the following holds:~for all $n \ge n_0$ such that $n,t,k,l$ satisfy the divisibility conditions in\/ \textup{\eq{eq:div2}}, there exists an\/ $\LS(l;\,t,k,n)$ large set.~ \end{theorem}
+One of our main results in this paper is a positive answer to this question for all $k > 12t$, which settles the existence conjecture for large sets for such values of $k$.
+We formulate this result as the following theorem. \begin{theorem} For any $t \ge 1, k > 12t$ and $l \ge 1$, there is an $n_0=n_0(t,k,l)$ such that the following holds:~for all $n \ge n_0$ such that $n,t,k,l$ satisfy the divisibility conditions in\/ \textup{\eq{eq:div2}}, there exists an\/ $\LS(l;\,t,k,n)$ large set.~ \end{theorem}

-\looseness=-1 In fact, \Tref{thm:largesets} follows as a special case of a more general statement --- namely, \Tref{thm:main} of Section\,\ref{main-theorem}. \Tref{thm:main} itself follows by extending and strengthening the probabilistic argument of Kuperberg, Lovett, and Peled~\cite{KLP12}.
+\looseness=-1 In fact, \Tref{thm:largesets} follows as a special case of a more general statement --- namely, \Tref{thm:main} of Section\,\ref{main-theorem}. \Tref{thm:main} itself follows by adapting the probabilistic argument of Kuperberg, Lovett, and Peled~\cite{KLP12} to show the existence of large sets of designs and similar combinatorial structures.
 We begin by describing the general framework for this probabilistic argument below.